Dave-team/Knowledge-base/Business-Intelligence/BI development.md

 ## Business requirements doc
 Create a business requirements doc that answers all questions asked including an initial feasibility assessment and potential acceptance criteria.

-## Prioritization
-Prioritize specific use cases (there will be different use cases even within a team).
-This prioritization will be around the table brainstorming session with the relevant stakeholders (most likely executives).
-In general, what gets prioritized is:
-- High impact
-- Currently very time consuming and/or error prone or not possible
-- The solution is technically feasible

-More practical:
-- Roadmap projects priorities are defined by impact - anything aligned with strategy and large impact is priority
-- Ad hoc gets overall priority over longer term projects - ask team to add in the impact and the priority/deadline and then communicate when this can be picked up
-- Ad hoc priorities:
-  - Is this urgent?
-Do it now
-  - Is this something completed within < 30 minutes?
-Do it on the day when there is downtime / need for something else.
-  - If it's very complex, it might need to wait until the next quarterly planning sessions
-- Prioritization is often quite hard - how to determine whether something is high or low?
-Also note that priorities change within the business

 ## Kickoff (optional)
 Speak to the executives of the team whose process is prioritized:
 - Clarify the goal of the project